 The degree of pain and reaction to a jellyfish sting can depend on the species – larger jellyfish have larger cnidoblasts that can penetrate deeper into the skin, and some jellyfish have stronger venom than others.

-Thanks to a popular episode of the TV sitcom FRIENDS, there’s a huge misconception that peeing on a jellyfish sting will ease the symptoms.
-The truth is, human urine is neither sanitary not an effective medical treatment, and should be avoided for obvious reasons.
+Thanks to a popular episode of the TV sitcom FRIENDS, there’s a huge misconception that using urine on a jellyfish sting will ease the symptoms.
+Not true.
+The truth is, human urine is neither sanitary or an effective medical treatment, so it should be avoided for obvious reasons.
 Treating the area of the sting with salt water from the ocean or a hot water rinse is a safer and more effective method of treatment.

 The best thing to do is to rinse the area with vinegar, which is a weak acid and helps keep the stingers from firing.
 You can also use tweezers to pluck away any tentacles that are still clinging to the skin.
 Avoid rubbing or scraping the affected area, which will further irritate the skin and only make matters worse.